Hurricane Helene threatens 'unsurvivable' storm surge and vast inland damage, forecasters say

 Wakulla County was one of several to issue evacuation orders.
 Along Florida's Gulf Coast, school districts and multiple universities have cancelled classes.

-Early Thursday, Helene was about 425 miles (680 kilometers) southwest of Tampa and moving north at 9 mph (15 kph) with top sustained winds of 85 mph (137 kph).
-Forecasters said it should become a major Category 3 or higher hurricane, meaning winds would top 110 mph (177 kph).
+Early Thursday, Helene was about 350 miles (560 kilometers) southwest of Tampa and moving north northeast at 12 mph (19 kph) with top sustained winds of 90 mph (150 kph).
+Forecasters said it should become a Category 3 or higher hurricane, meaning winds would top 110 mph (177 kph).

 While Helene will likely weaken as it moves inland, its “fast forward speed will allow strong, damaging winds, especially in gusts, to penetrate well inland across the southeastern United States,” including in the southern Appalachian Mountains, the National Hurricane Center said.
 The center posted lesser tropical storm warnings as far north as North Carolina, and warned that much of the region could experience prolonged power outages, toppled trees and dangerous flooding.